MATH 221: Calculus I

 Your overall grade will be determined as follows:

-Your overall grade for the course will reflect how well the class is doing, and will be high if everyone is working hard on the homework and doing well on the exams.
+Your overall grade for the course will reflect how well your are doing and will be high if you are working hard on the homework and doing well on the exams.
 Almost all the questions on the exams will be in the same spirit with the homework questions.
 Therefore understanding how to do all the homework questions will enable you to do well on the exams.

 Homework: Most homework will be done through the internet-based homework system called WeBWorK.
 However, there may occasionally be problems you must write out and hand in to me.
 All assignments must be completed by the given due date.